Management consultants get bashed in 'House of Lies'

 By Jill Serjeant

-LOS ANGELES Big business took a bashing in 2011 from Occupy Wall Street protesters and others, but it's management consultants -- the highly-paid fixers hired by companies in trouble -- who get a drubbing in new TV series "House of Lies."
+LOS ANGELES, Jan 6 Big business took a bashing in 2011 from Occupy Wall Street protesters and others, but it's management consultants -- the highly-paid fixers hired by companies in trouble -- who get a drubbing in new TV series "House of Lies."

 The show is based on the 2005 book by former consultant Martin Kihn, "House of Lies: How Management Consultants Steal Your Watch and Then Tell You The Time."